-Decker received a master's in number theory and algebra from Pennsylvania State University, a Ph.D. from Ohio State University, and master's in computer science from Stanford University.
-He has taught at Hobart and William Smith Colleges and served as Mathematics-Statistics Assistant at the U.S. Army Aberdeen Proving Grounds.
-Decker and Hamilton Professor of Computer Science Stuart Hirshfield are co-authors of several widely-used computer science textbooks.
+Richard Decker has been teaching computer science at Hamilton since 1985.
+Decker received a master's degree in number theory and algebra from Pennsylvania State University, a doctorate from Ohio State University and master's degree in computer science from Stanford University.
+He has taught at Hobart and William Smith Colleges and served as mathematics-statistics assistant at the U.S. Army Aberdeen Proving Grounds.
+Decker and Hamilton Professor of Computer Science Stuart Hirshfield are co-authors of several widely used computer science textbooks.

-Along with his Hamilton colleague, Richard W. Decker, he has co-authored a number of nationally recognized text and software packages and was awarded the EDUCOM/NCRIPTAL award for best curriculum innovation.
-His current research activities are conducted primarily with his Hamilton colleague (and daughter-in-law) Leanne Hirshfield '02, and focus on the application of brain measurement and computer learning technologies to the design and evaluation of human-computer interfaces.
+Stuart Hirshfield served as an original member of the Liberal Arts Computer Science Consortium that developed and published what is today the accepted model curriculum for a bachelor's degree in computer science.
+With his colleague Richard W. Decker, Hirshfield has co-authored a number of nationally recognized text and software packages and received the EDUCOM/NCRIPTAL award for best curriculum innovation.
+His research is conducted primarily with his colleague (and daughter-in-law) Leanne Hirshfield '02 and focuses on the application of brain measurement and computer learning technologies to the design and evaluation of human-computer interfaces.